adtork/vWAN-to-vWAN-Connection-Options/README.md

 ![image](https://github.com/user-attachments/assets/c6ab9df5-68db-4c20-99fd-d72d9f0bd1cb)

 > [!NOTE]
 > Although this covers vWAN to vWAN connection options, the remote side could be a regular vnet in hub+spoke topology as well.
 For Option 1 if that was case, we could add BGP as we would be able to change the non-vhub virtual network gateway ASN on the remote vnet gateway.
 For Option 2 though, in order to allow the MSEE hairpin with non-vwan vnets, you would need to allow the hair-pinning on both sides, the vhub + the remote virutal network gateway!
-On new deployments would block the MSEE hairpinning by default, so it must manually allowed!
+On new deployments MSEE hairpinning is blocked by default, it must manually allowed!

 # Allow MSEE Hairpin between vWAN and non vWAN vnets (Option 2 -Modified)
  vHub side: